informatics-isi-edu/hatrac/REST-API.md

 Typical PUT error responses would be:
-  - **401 Unauthorized**: the client is not authenticated and anonymous retrieval of such an object is not supported.
+  - **401 Unauthorized**: the client is not authenticated and anonymous upload of the chunk is not supported.
-  - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to retrieve the object.
+  - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to upload the chunk.
   - **400 Bad Request**: the chunk number is not a non-negative integer.
   - **409 Conflict**: the chunk number is too large for the defined job.